-The journal publishes peer-reviewed full-length / mini-review articles, research papers, letters and drug clinical trial studies written in English.
+The Journal publishes peer-reviewed full-length / mini-review articles, research papers, letters, book review, case reports, current frontiers, perspectives and drug clinical trial studies, written in English.
 Single topic/thematic issues may also be considered for publication.

 Single Topic Issues

 These special issues are peer-reviewed and may contain invited or uninvited review/mini-review articles.
-The Special Editor will offer a short perspective and co-ordinate the solicitation of about 4 to 6 manuscripts to 8-12 (for full-length thematic issue) from leading Asian scientists., with a total page limit ranging between 100 to 150 printed journal pages.
-Each printed journal page is on average 900 words (excluding any figures, plates and diagrams).
-Authors interested in editing a single topic issue in an emerging field of biochemistry may submit their proposal to the Editor-in-Chief at firstname.lastname@example.org for consideration.
+A Single Topic Issue Editor will offer a short perspective and co-ordinate the solicitation of manuscripts between “3-5” (for a mini-thematic Issue) to “6-10” (for full-length thematic Issue) from leading scientists.
+Authors interested in editing a single topic issue in an emerging topic of cancer drug targets may submit their proposal to the Editor-in-Chief at email@example.com for consideration.